 Dauphins in Mobile by Charles McCool

 High above Grind City and overlooking Mobile Bay is one of Mobile AL’s best restaurants, Dauphin’s.
 A dark & stormy tastes better with this magnificent view.
-Whatever drink you choose, pair it with the Poke appetizer because (US Gulf Coast Travel tip) the chef trained in Maui and won Poke challenges.
+Whatever drink you choose, pair it with the Poke appetizer because (McCool Travel tip) the chef trained in Maui and won Poke challenges.

 See also our favorite Fun Things to Do in Mobile Alabama